An Offline Metric for the Debiasedness of Click Models: Towards healthy benchmarks: A metric to quantify debiasedness

 \subsection{Testing for debiasedness with mutual information}

-Given a set of annotated documents and the expected rank of these documents under the logging policy, we can test for the debiasedness of a candidate click model using any conditional independence test for continuous variables.
-Using independence tests, given some significance level, would yield a binary answer to whether the click model is debiased.
-In practice, however, we may be more interested in picking the best model from a set of candidates for deployment, i.e., \acf{OPS}.
-For example, which model should we select if multiple candidates are debiased, or none are?
-Therefore, we choose to quantify the degree of debiasedness using the effect size of an independence test: \acf{CMI}.
+Given a set of annotated documents and the expected reciprocal rank of these documents under the logging policy, we might want to test for the debiasedness of a candidate click model's output using conditional independence testing.
+An independence test, given some significance level, would yield a binary answer to whether the predicted scores are debiased.
+In addition, it is unlikely that non-trivial models trained on finite data can ever be fully independent of their logging policy.
+In practice, however, we often have to pick a model from a set of candidates for deployment, i.e., \acf{OPS}.
+Therefore, we instead aim to quantify the degree of debiasedness using the effect size of an independence test: \acf{CMI}.

 We first recall the concept of \acf{MI}, which measures the average reduction in uncertainty of a random variable $X$ obtained when knowing the value of a second random variable $Y$. \if0 \ac{MI} is a non-negative quantity, with 0 indicating that knowing $Y$ does not reduce the uncertainty of $X$ and both variables are independent. \fi \Acl{MI}, usually expressed as $I(X; Y)$, can capture non-linear relationships between variables.
 Conditioning the mutual information between two variables on a third variable is strongly connected to conditional independence testing: